 Transportation Lincoln County (TLC): Revenues will vary depending upon State and Federal programs and funding streams.
-Most of these revenues are expected to decrease in the coming year.
+Most of these revenues are expected to remain flat in the coming year.

-Library System: Revenues are expected to remain mostly flat in state aid to in FY 2024.
+Library System: Revenues are expected to remain mostly flat in state aid also in FY 2025.

-Recreation: Revenues are expected to remain about the same in this area.
+Recreation: Revenues are expected to increase in this area.

-Investment Earnings: Earnings are expected to increase in FY 2024.
+Investment Earnings: Earnings are expected to increase in FY 2025.